brandonbaca47/fossfox/README.md

 1. Posting on Fossfox is free
 1. Our audience is tech-savvy software engineers
-1. Use our tech-specific traffic to get more relevant candidates
+1. Unlimited posts + traffic to your website

 ## How To Post